What Can You Do on a Layover at Ben Gurion Airport?

 Leaving Ben Gurion during your LayoverIf you are from a country like America, Canada or the UK where you don’t need a visa to visit Israel then you will have no problem leaving the airport for a short layover tour.
 Check with your embassy whether you would need to make any special visa arrangements in order to leave Ben Gurion airport during your layover.
 And don’t worry about having an Israeli stamp in your passport as records are now kept electronically and you will instead get a piece of paper with the entrance stamp.
 Keep the piece of paper in your passport until you leave, after which you can throw it away.

 In the Greeters Hall on Level G next to the employee passage you will find a desk responsible for issuance of special entry permits.
-They are open Sunday to Thursday 8:30am-1:30pm and Friday and holiday eves 9am-1pm.
+They are open Sunday to Thursday 8:30 am-1:30pm and Friday and holiday eves 9 am-1 pm.
 To contact them by phone you can call 03-9752265.

-If you have luggage which is not checked-in to go directly to your final destination then you can leave it at the Baggage Storage Facility which is open Sunday to Thursday 8am-7:45pm; Friday 8am-2:45pm and Saturday from 8pm until midnight.
+If you have questions about how to spend your time in Israel you could go to the Ministry of Tourism Information Desk in the Arrival Hall.
+The staff here will provide you with maps and information.
+You can also contact them on 03-9754260.If you have luggage which is not checked-in to go directly to your final destination then you can leave it at the Baggage Storage Facility which is open Sunday to Thursday 8 am-7:45 pm; Friday 8 am 2:45 pm and Saturday from 8pm until midnight.
 The Storage Room is located in the west (kerem) short-term car park called “Orchard Parking” on the ground floor (Level G).
 The storage facilities may change so call for more information to 03-9754436.
 The service is free of charge.